-We bootstrapped Code School as a means for simplifying training delivery, and in the process it became a leading learn-to-code platform.
+We bootstrapped Code School and grew it into a leading learn-to-code platform.

-It’s an understatement to say coding can be a bit dry.
-Dressing up the content with ridiculously-detailed themes and adding points and achievements were the perfect way to trick users into the treat of learning computer science.
+We’re fans, but coding can be a bit dry.
+Dressing up the content with over-the-top themes and adding points and achievements were the perfect way to trick users into the treat of learning programming and computer science.

-Free courses remained a mainstay as Code School came into being, but monetizing was a struggle in the beginning.
-After launching with a pay-per-course model of delivery and encountering scalability difficulty there, we switched to a subscription plan and pledged a new course release each month.
+Free courses remained a mainstay as Code School found its footing, but monetizing was a struggle in the beginning.
+After launching with a pay-per-course model, we took a leap with a subscription plan and pledged to release a new course each month.

-Honestly, we’ll never be sure if the course themes were enjoyed more by customers or staff.
-From the interface all the way down to the video jingle, each lesson was paired with its own brand of art.
+Honestly, we’ll never be sure if the course themes were enjoyed more by our customers or staff.
+From the interface all the way down to the video jingle, each lesson was paired with its own unique design take.

 Welcome to Code School …

 … where everything’s made up and the points don’t matter.
-Despite not being able to redeem points or badges for really anything, users still sought to earn every point and badge possible.
+Despite not being able to redeem points or badges for anything, users still sought to earn each and every one.

-Cycling through languages, technologies, and partners over the years allowed constant exploration of delivery and experience.
+Keeping up with the technologies of the day offered opportunities to partner with a number of industry leaders.
 We were honored to pair with companies like O’Reilly (Try R), GitHub (Try Git), and Google (Discover DevTools, Discover Drive).

 In the spring of 2015, Code School sold to Pluralsight for $36 million.
 No outside investment was taken prior to the purchase.

 Despite its beginnings as a side project, the product had outgrown the consultancy.
-By the time Code School spun out from Envy Labs to end 2013, it boasted more than 15,000 subscribers and 400,000 users.
+By the time Code School spun out from Envy Labs to start 2014, it boasted more than 15,000 subscribers and 400,000 users.

 Nearly every applicant we interview credits Code School for part of their education.
-In an unexpected turn of events, we helped train our own future employees.
+Inadvertently, we helped train our own future employees.